Authority control

 | Hierarchy disagreements | Follow LCSH for subjects, ROR for organizations |

-| Identifier conflicts | Flag for authority editor review |
+| Identifier conflicts | Flag for graph editor review |

 Quality assurance